PingChang818/TDSTF/README.md

 # TDSTF
-This is the github repository for the paper "TDSTF: Transformer-based Diffusion probabilistic model for Sparse Time series Forecasting"
+This is the github repository for the paper "A Transformer-based Diffusion Probabilistic Model for Heart Rate and Blood Pressure Forecasting in Intensive Care Unit"
 # MIMIC-III data
 Download the dataset at https://physionet.org/content/mimiciii/1.4/
 # Data preprocessing